Moschovakis Extension of Represented Spaces: Abstract

 \section{Abstract}

 Given a represented space (in the sense of TTE theory), an appropriate representation is constructed for the Moschovakis extension of its carrier (with paying attention to the cases of effective topological spaces and effective metric spaces).
 Some results are presented about TTE computability in the represented space obtained in this way.
 For single-valued functions, we prove, roughly speaking, the computability of any function which is absolutely prime computable in some computable functions.
 A similar result holds for multi-valued functions, but with an analog of absolute prime computability.
+The formulation of this result makes use of the notion of computability in iterative combinatory spaces -- a notion studied by the author in other publications.